-Wonderkid – that’s the word that increases your heartbeat whenever it shows up next to one of your youth prospects, a player with the capability to become a Ballon d’Or winner provided you groom him properly.
+Wonderkid is the word that increases your heartbeat whenever it shows up next to one of your youth prospects, a player with the capability to become a Ballon d’Or winner provided you groom him properly.

-Technically, the game gives the description to players that are below the age of twenty and have the highest possible potential.
+Technically, the game gives the description to players that are below the age of 20 and have the highest possible potential.

-As we all know, potential isn’t always fulfilled, but the developers behind the Football Manager series actually have a decent track record when it comes to the crystal ball: the 2005 edition’s so-called “golden generation” featured such names as Carlos Tévez, Philipp Lahm, Wesley Sneijder, Javier Mascherano and Vincent Kompany – it’s safe to say they all lived up their wonderkid billing.
+As we all know, potential isn’t always fulfilled, but the developers behind the Football Manager series have a decent track record when it comes to the crystal ball: the 2005 edition’s so-called ‘golden generation’ featured such names as Carlos Tevez, Philipp Lahm, Wesley Sneijder, Javier Mascherano, and Vincent Kompany.

-Although we’re focusing on the Football Manager era of 2005 onwards, we have to start with the ultimate Championship Manager wonderkid.
+We’re focusing on the Football Manager era of 2005 onwards, but we have to start with the ultimate Championship Manager wonderkid.

 In the game, Cherno Samba was your go-to striker if you wanted guaranteed success.
 We’re talking about 60+ goals per season.

-He was labelled as “the next Pelé” after starting his professional career at the age of fourteen, scoring four times at the 2003 U17 World Championship.
+He was labelled as ‘the next Pele’ after starting his professional career at the age of 14, scoring four times at the 2003 Under-17 World Championship.